cookpad/global-style-guides/rspec/README.md

     ```
   </details>
 - <a name="arrange-act-assert"></a>
   Lay out specs according to the [Arrange, Act, Assert](http://wiki.c2.com/?ArrangeActAssert) pattern.
 Each test should group these functional sections, separated by blank lines.
+You may also need to add a fourth teardown phase.
+If so, seperate this section with another blank line.
   <sup>[link](#arrange-act-assert)</sup>

   <details>